Why delivering into your users inbox became so hard and what you can do to about it?

 - If you are an E-commerce you could try Klaviyo.

-Like it or not this is the new level of governance you must adopt in order to deliver your companies emails to users inbox. technology is massively enhancing solutions to all these problems, none more so than SwiftERM.
+Uncomfortable though it may be, the new legislation is necessary for your companies emails.
+Technology is massively enhancing solutions to all these problems, none more so than SwiftERM.

-If your levels are still ok, the recommendations above might improve it to even better levels.
+If your levels are still ok, the recommendations above might improve it or even help you achieve the highest levels.
 If you are not delivering well, keep in mind that it takes time (3 to 4 months) to get out of this hole.
 It’s very distressing but it does revert and get back to good levels.